Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Model and Analytical Properties

 Equations (\ref{eq:abs_SDE}) and (\ref{eq:log_SDE}) represent the same stochastic process, expressed on the absolute scale (a geometric Brownian motion) and on the log scale (a Wiener process with drift), respectively.
 The expectations of these processes evolve as follows:

 where $n_0$ and $x_0=\log n_0$ are the initial population sizes on the absolute and log scales, respectively.
-Thus, $r$ represents the long-run average growth rate on the absolute scale (actual population numbers), whereas $\mu$ represents the corresponding rate on the log scale.
+Thus, $r$ governs the expected rate of change on the absolute scale (actual population numbers), whereas $\mu$ is the corresponding drift on the log scale.

-In applications, the growth rate $r$ estimated from time-series data reflects both the intrinsic biological potential of the population and external influences such as fishing pressure, pollution, disease transmission, and other anthropogenic or environmental factors.
+In applications, the growth rate $r$ estimated from time-series data reflects both intrinsic population potential and external influences such as exploitation and environmental change.
+When time-varying covariates are available, $r$ can be modeled as covariate-dependent to improve prediction \citep[e.g.,][]{dennis2000joint}.